Mohamed1226/flutter_starter/README.md

-This starter project follow clean Architecture ,it supposed that you need to build app that need to connection with API, so i used data layer with abstraction and i used dio package but if you need to use any other package just write your code and implement (NetProvider class) class
+This starter project follow clean Architecture ,it supposed that you need to build app that need to connection with API, so i used data layer with abstraction and i used dio package just add your BASE_URL in api constants and go on... but i prefer to add it in env.

+if you need to use any other package just write your code and implement (NetProvider) class

 # this project support